fold-squirrel/leafedit/README.md

 `leafedit patch myfile.pdf patched.pdf` will patch myfile.pdf and save it as patched.pdf

 ### Edit:
-operations can now be applied safely, usage:
+operations can now be applied, usage:\
 `leafedit edit -o 'operation' <INPUT> <OUTPUT>`

-mulitple operations can be applied at once:
+mulitple operations can be applied at once:\
 `leafedit edit -o 'operation' -o 'operation' -o 'operation' <INPUT> <OUTPUT>`

-currently only one operation is implemted,
+alternatively a path to a file conating a sigle operation on each line can be supplied as such:\
+`leafedit edit -f <PATH_TO_OPERATIONS_FILE> <INPUT> <OUTPUT>`

-operation: "Wr", which adds a string to a pdf, usage:
+operation example: "Wr", which adds a string to a pdf, usage:\

-`leafedit edit -o 'Wr (x:<int>, y:<int>, f:<int>, t:"<string>")' <INPUT> <OUTPUT>`
+`leafedit edit -o 'Wr (<int>, <int>, <int>, "<string>")' <INPUT> <OUTPUT>`
 ```
-"x" x-coordinate in the pdf content graph
+first argument x-coordinate in the pdf content graph

-"y" y-coordinate in the pdf content graph
+second argument y-coordinate in the pdf content graph

-"f" font size
+third argument font size

-"t" string to add to pdf
+fourth argument string to add to pdf
 ```
 #### example: